-Increasing partnership referrals remains a key focus for the Safe & Well Team, particularly from hospitals and health care organisations.
-The Service is progressing with several new partners across Bournemouth, Christchurch & Poole in various stages of development.
-These are Nature Care Solutions, Nurse Plus, Tricuro, Arbri, Angel Holistic Care and NHS Mental Health Care Services.
+Increasing partnership referrals remains a key focus for the Safe & Well team, particularly from hospitals and health care organisations.
+So far this is progressing well with current established partners.

-Social distancing measures have impacted delivery of face-to-face prevention work during this quarter, including education, youth interventions and road safety.
 Teams have adapted to new ways of working to deliver our key safety messages such as the virtual Safe Drive Stay Alive and virtual fire safety lessons.
 Social media is used to maintain engagement with the wider public promoting key safety messages.
 Stations continue to support promoting key safety messages.

 The Service is developing an evaluation of our prevention activities to measure the impact they are having on preventing fires and other risks.
-Alongside this is the value for money framework which provides evidence of the Service, partner, and wider societal savings from our prevention interventions.
+Alongside this is the value for money framework which provides evidence of the Service, partner and wider societal savings from our prevention interventions.